josefmonje/html-css-and-basic-bootstrap/chapter2.md

 * A resume/C.V.
 * A recreationn of the bootstrap layout examples
-* A fictitious company website with about, contact, blog, products/services page
+* A fictitious company website with about, contact, blog, products/services

+Based on the examples in the Bootstrap websites, identify new terms related to bootstrap and website design.

 ### Recap